 There are specific steps to take when trapping an animal.
 Nuisance wildlife must be released within 24 hours of capture or trap inspection, and may be transported and released to an off-site location that’s within the county of capture.
 The release location must have a minimum of 40 contiguous acres if the animal is a native species.
 Lastly, the transportation of the wildlife can not violate any rabies alerts or area quarantine that has been issued by a county health department or county animal service.

 Trapping a opossum that has wandered onto your property or into your home can be much more complicated than you would expect.
-Critter Control of Miami has the knowedge and experience to safely and legally trap and relocate any nuisance wildlife.
+Critter Control serving Miami has the knowledge and experience to safely and legally trap and relocate any nuisance wildlife.
 Understanding opossum behavior, both before and after trapping, as well as which traps are necessary to use will ensure the opossum is trapped and removed without harming it.

 It’s important to remember that trapping the opossum will not take care of the issue on its own.
 If you don’t address the causes to why opossums could be attracted to your home, they will just keep coming back.
 Some preventative measures you can take to help opossums from continually returning include: